bartificer/programming-by-stealth/docs/pbs129-eslint.md

   },
 };
 ```
-In the next screenshot the lines in the else part are moved to a function and when clicking in the function declaration you will see that now ESLint complains about a missing JSDoc comment.
+In the next screenshot below, you can see that I have moved the lines in the else part to a function.
+Thie allows us to click in the function declaration and see that now ESLint complains about a missing JSDoc comment.

 ![A screenshot showing ESLint having a problem with missing JSDoc](./assets/pbs129-eslint/eslint-missing-jsdoc.png)

 ## Setting up a different ESLint code style in VSCode

-There are several popular code styles.
+When we first set up ESLint, we chose the Standard code style, but there are several very popular code styles.
 Let's take a look at a different code style called the Airbnb JavaScript Style.
 They have a very detailed configuration, and also a great [Style Guide](https://airbnb.io/javascript/).
 Each setting is not only defined, but the reason behind it is also explained.
 It is used by several big companies and results in consistent, readable code.

 We are going to change the ESLint code style configuration from `standard` to `airbnb`.
 There are various 'flavours' of the Airbnb code style.
 We are going to use the `airbnb-base` version, because we're not interested in the React packages.